thogue95/irFFB/README.md

 # irFFB

+Update: Here is a great video talking about this version - https://www.youtube.com/watch?v=lcHAX-OS58A&t=207s

 There is a table embedded in irFFB.cpp with a list of road cars and their associated values for yaw and lateral factors in calculating the force level for an understeer condition to occur.
 I modified irFFB so that those values could be set in the gui as Understeer Release Force and an Understeer Force Multiplier.